 The Manager shall use the results framework (referenced in Principle 4) to monitor progress toward the achievement of positive impacts in comparison to the expected impact for each investment.
 Progress shall be monitored using a predefined process for sharing performance data with the investee.
 To the best extent possible, this shall outline how often data will be collected; the method for data collection; data sources; responsibilities for data collection; and how, and to whom, data will be reported.
-When monitoring indicates that the investment is no longer expected to achieve its intended impacts, the Manager shall seek to pursue appropriate action.
-The Manager shall also seek to use the results framework to capture investment outcomes.
+When monitoring indicates that the investment is no longer expected to achieve its intended impacts, the Manager shall seek to pursue appropriate action.11 The Manager shall also seek to use the results framework to capture investment outcomes.12

-Following the due diligence, comprehensive impact monitoring accompanies all investments alongside the financial monitoring.
-In order to assess progress against performance targets and gauge final impacts on people and planet, the funds combine a number of data sources:
+Following the due diligence, impact monitoring accompanies all investments alongside the financial monitoring.
+In order to assess progress against performance targets and gauge final impacts on people and planet, the funds combine a number of data sources, including:

-- Fund monitoring: Data at a fund level cover a range of data points on the funds' activities related to resource mobilization, financing, and technical assistance. - Investee reporting: The funds' investees are required to report on a set of predefined indicators, on a quarterly or semi-annual basis, that allow for an understanding of how the funds are being used and who they are reaching.
-To collect data from almost 190 debt funds investees (largely financial institutions) on nearly 150,000 active loans that are on-lent from the funds' financing across five continents, we have developed special software solutions to facilitate collecting and analyzing the data.
-The requirement for regular reporting also creates an opportunity to raise awareness for funds'
+- Fund & portfolio monitoring: Data at a fund level cover a range of data points on the funds' activities related to resource mobilization, financing, and technical assistance. - Investee reporting: The funds' investees are contractually required to report on a set of predefined indicators, on a quarterly or semi-annual basis, that allow for an understanding of how the funds are being used and who they are reaching.
+This information is used for continuous monitoring of use of proceeds and outreach to the target group.
+To collect data from almost 210 debt funds investees (largely financial institutions) on nearly 135,000 active loans that are on-lent from the funds' financing across five continents, we have developed special software solutions to facilitate collecting and analyzing the data.
+The requirement for regular reporting also creates an opportunity to raise awareness for funds' key commitments and

-- key commitments and objectives and builds lasting capacities within the investees. - Third-party data: External parameters and studies are utilized to inform underlying impact assumptions and model final impacts on people and planet. - Studies and evaluations: The funds conduct indepth (impact) studies and collaborate on external evaluations and assessments to collect additional quantitative and qualitative information for a deeper understanding of the funds' impact mechanisms and the scale of their final impact on people and planet. - On-site visits: Finance in Motion's staff operate from 17 offices around the world.
+- objectives and builds lasting capacities within the investees. - Third-party data: External parameters and studies are utilized to inform underlying impact assumptions and model final impacts on people and planet. - Studies and evaluations: The funds conduct indepth (impact) studies and collaborate on external evaluations and assessments to collect additional quantitative and qualitative information for a deeper understanding of the funds' impact mechanisms and the scale of their final impact on people and planet. - On-site visits: Finance in Motion's staff operate from 17 offices around the world.
 This local presence allows for regular site visits and ongoing exchange with our investees, and enables us to incorporate onthe-ground knowledge of regional market needs into the funds' investment strategies.

 Throughout the investment cycle, we use this data to confirm if financing is being used for its intended and agreed-upon purpose and to monitor impact performance.
+Should an investee not comply with the contractually agreed use of proceeds, the funds reserve the right to reclaim that financing.
+Alternatively, the funds may conduct a corrective action plan together with the investee to ensure the use of financing in line with the fund's impact mission.